Readri205/MS2_Project/README.md

 *   Peer Code Review (Slack Channel)
 The website was uploaded to the Peer Code Review Slack Channel designed to receive direct inputs from other developers.
 This provides useful third party feedback on the website;
-  * @Dante **Dante Healy** for continuous positive feedback on the site usability and design;
+  * @Dante **Dante Healy** for continuous positive feedback on the site usability and design and the EmailJS service;
-  * @Eamonn **Eamonn Smythe** for positive feedback and suggestion to include a margin around the maps to assist page scrolling on mobile devices; and
+  * @Eamonn **Eamonn Smythe** for positive feedback and suggestion to include a margin around the maps to assist page scrolling on mobile devices and the EmailJS service; and
   * @Jimlynx **Jim Morel** for his review and positive feedback on the site.